Beaverlodge Blades

-The Beaverlodge Blades were a Junior "B" Ice Hockey team based in Beaverlodge, Alberta, Canada.
+The Beaverlodge Blades are a Junior "B" Ice Hockey team based in Beaverlodge, Alberta, Canada.
 They are members of the North West Junior Hockey League (NWJHL) and played their home games at Beaverlodge Arena.
 Beaverlodge is located west of Grande Prairie, Alberta.
 The team folded after the 2018 season.

-The Beaverlodge Blades were accepted back into the Northwest Junior Hockey League for the 2022-23 season.
+The Beaverlodge Blades were accepted back into the North West Junior Hockey League for the 2022-23 season.